openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/04-login-to-openshift.md

 ![OpenShift Console Tab](/openshift/assets/middleware/rhoar-getting-started-spring/openshift-console-tab.png)

 The first screen you will see is the authentication screen.
-Enter your username and password and then login:
+Enter your username (developer) and password (developer) and then login:

 ![Web Console Login](/openshift/assets/middleware/rhoar-getting-started-spring/login.png)